steshaw19/steshaw19/README.md

 ### Hi there - I'm Ste👋

-I am a Sport and Exercise Sciences and Teacher Training graduate who has spent 10 years teaching children with disabilities.
+I am a Sport and Exercise Sciences and Education graduate who has spent 10 years teaching children with disabilities.
 I am just beginning my journey in data sciences and excited about where it may lead.

 - 🔭 I’m currently working on the AICore 14 week bootcamp.
 - 🌱 I’m currently learning Python, Command Line, Data Science, and Cloud Engineering.